janina-rinke/HGT_in_ants/README.md

 This repository holds all the code to evaluate HGTs (synonym: LGTs) within ant genomes (subproject of the Global Ant Genomics Alliance).
 In here, you can find five different folders storing all the data to analyse horizontal gene transfers from bacteria to ants.

-### 1. Markdown Scripts (`.md`)
-This folder holds all initial workflows and Markdown scripts for different analyses within the Linux environment, as well as useful information about data and file types.

-### 2. Bash Scripts (`.sh`)
-Contains scripts written in bash which can directly be submitted to any cluster.

-### 3. Perl Scripts (`.pl`)
-Code to analyse RNAseq reads obtained from GAGA and conduct the RNAseq mapping for all high-quality HGT candidates to investigate gene expression.

-### 4. Python Scripts (`.py`)
-This folder contains a script to plot a pie chart of all bacterial donors of HGTs.

-### 5. R Scripts (`.Rmd`)
-This folder contains scripts that have been written in RStudio 4.3.1.

 ## Information about Code & Scripts

 Local and remote copies of files and folders: